onflow/cadence/docs/language.md

         // NOTE: no code
     }

-    // Require the implementation to provide a function that is
+    // Require the implementing type to provide a function that is
     // callable in all scopes, which withdraws an amount from
     // this fungible token and returns the withdrawn amount as
     // a new fungible token.